solt-frfr/Pulsar/README.md

  An important note: Tags are for users to define.
 Tags will be cleared when zipping a mod.

+ This program does not automatically update.
+Please check back here if you have issues in order to get the latest version.

 # Current Features

 ## Full One-Click install functionality.